 About me: I was born in Omaha, Nebraska.
 My family moved into a south suburb of Indianapolis, Indiana when I was five years old and I spent the rest of my childhood and teenage years growing up there.
 I attended Pensacola Christian College in Pensacola, Florida from 2005-2009 graduating in May 2009 with a Bachelor of Arts in Bible with a concentration in Missions and a minor in Biblical Languages.
 In 2012, I graduated with my Master of Divinity from Trinity Evangelical Divinity School.
 I have nearly completed a Masters of Arts in Counseling Ministries from Trinity as well.
 After living in Chicago and the Chicagoland area for a little over five years, we moved to Omaha, Nebraska in January of 2015.
 My wife Sarah and I were married in 2010 and we have two sons, Micah and Ezra.

-Recently, my wife and I accepted the position as a family-teaching couple at Boys Town in the Omaha area.
+In the summer of 2016, my wife and I accepted the position as a family-teaching couple at Boys Town in the Omaha area.
 We moved to Boys Town at the end of July.
 I will be blogging from time to time about my experience as a family-teacher.